QuentinRa/blog.quentinra.dev/info/html/index.md

 ## Learn the tags

-This is the tags that I'm using the most, and the tags that you must know, with their attributes.
+These are the tags that I'm using the most, and the tags that you must know, with their attributes.

 <!--
 I can't use Markdown tables because the content is too complex 😭, it may the code more unreadable.